 We state the value of our property and equipment, including primarily leasehold improvements and restaurant equipment, furniture and fixtures at cost, minus accumulated depreciation and amortization.
 We calculate depreciation using the straight-line method of accounting over the estimated useful lives of the related assets.
-We amortize our leasehold improvements using the straight-line method of accounting reasonably assured renewal periods) or the estimated useful lives of the related assets.
+We amortize our leasehold improvements using the straight-line method of accounting over the shorter of the lease term (including reasonably assured renewal periods) or the estimated useful lives of the related assets.
 We expense repairs and maintenance as incurred, but capitalize major improvements and betterments.
 We make judgments and estimates related to the expected useful lives of these assets that are affected by factors such as changes in economic conditions and changes in operating performance.
 If we change those assumptions in the future, we may be required to record impairment charges for these assets.